acdh-oeaw/pressmint-OCR-AI-evaluation/README.md

 - workflow: described in following section
 - WER: word error rate, lower = better
 - CER: character error rate, lower = better
-- difflib: python's native difflib, higher = better
+- difflib: python's native difflib, implementing "Gestalt pattern matching", higher = better

 (Note that in this plot the axis for WER and CER are inverted so that better results are displayed consistently higher up.)